Ethereum-ERD/dev-upgradeable/README.md

 ### Full redemption

-A Trove is defined as “fully redeemed from” when the redemption has caused (debt-200) of its debt to absorb (debt-200) EUSD.
-Then, its 200 EUSD Liquidation Reserve is cancelled with its remaining 200 debt: the Liquidation Reserve is burned from the gas address, and the 200 debt is zero’d.
+A Trove is defined as “fully redeemed from” when the redemption has caused (debt-200) of its debt to absorb (debt-200) USDE.
+Then, its 200 USDE Liquidation Reserve is cancelled with its remaining 200 debt: the Liquidation Reserve is burned from the gas address, and the 200 debt is zero’d.

 Before closing, we must handle the Trove’s **collateral surplus**: that is, the excess ETH/LSDs collateral remaining after redemption, due to its initial over-collateralization.